-'''

 1 - Manage LCPs for locally attached Libraries

-'''

-You must configure on node2 at least one LCP for each library that is already configured on node1.
+On node2, you must configure at least one LCP for each library that is already configured on node1.
 Use the same library name, and the LCP instance name will automatically reflect node2 name (for example, for the 1700a library, the LCP instance name on node1 is 1700a@node1 and the LCP instance name on node2 will be 1700a@node2).